 As marsupials, female koalas have pouches where their young stay until fully developed.
 Unlike kangaroo pouches, which open towards the top, koala pouches are located towards the bottom of their bodies and open outward.
 The baby koala, or joey, won’t fall out of the pouch because the mother koala uses a strong sphincter muscle to keep the pouch closed.

 Koalas have special physical characteristics that complement their tree-dwelling lifestyle.
 With two opposable digits, their forepaws are well-adapted to gripping branches and picking eucalyptus leaves, their main form of nourishment.
-Tough textured skin on the soles of their feet along with long sharp claws provide traction, and strong thigh muscles aid in climbing.
+They have tough textured skin on the soles of their feet and long sharp claws which provide traction.
+Strong thigh muscles aid in climbing.
 Extra thick fur on their bottoms and a cartilaginous pad at the base of their spines provide cushioning so koalas can sit comfortably on branches for hours.
-They also have a curved backbone and two fewer pairs of ribs than most mammals (11 instead of 13) creating a curled skeletal structure that fits well into the forks of trees.
+They also have a curved backbone and two fewer pairs of ribs than most mammals (11 instead of 13).
+This creates a curled skeletal structure that fits well into the forks of trees.

 Koalas also have special adaptations that enable them to feast on eucalyptus leaves.
 Very fussy eaters, they use their excellent sense of smell to select the best tasting leaves.
 Although there are 600 types of eucalyptus trees, koalas generally limit their diet to two or three favorite kinds.
 In addition, eucalyptus leaves are highly fibrous and poisonous to other animals.
 But koalas have bacteria in their stomachs that break down the fiber and toxic oils and allow them to absorb 25% of the nutrients.
 In order to survive on such a low calorie diet, they conserve energy by moving slowly and sleeping around 20 hours a day.